LCAV/dsp-labs/docs/linear-prediction/theory.md

 # 6.1 Theory behind LPC

-If you reach this point, your real-time granular synthesis pitch-shifter must be working, congrats !
+If you reach this point, your real-time granular synthesis pitch-shifter must be working, congrats!

 Still, you may not be completely satisfied by the results.
-Indeed, the output sounds a little bit *un-natural*,  like the voice of someone talking with a hot potatoe in his mouth !
+Indeed, the output sounds a little bit *un-natural*,  like the voice of someone talking with a hot potatoe in his mouth!

 The origin of the problem is that the pitch shifter that you implemented **does not** preserve the energy envelope of the signal.